ClearTax/json-to-graphql-schema/README.md

 # json-to-graphql-schema
-A vscode extension to convert a simple json to GraphQl schema
+A vscode extension to convert a JSON to GraphQL schema

 # Getting Started
 * Clone this repo